rustprooflabs/pgosm-flex/docs/src/PERFORMANCE.md

-# PgOSM Flex Performance
+# Processing Time

-This page provides timings for how long PgOSM-Flex runs for various region sizes.
+This page provides timings for how long PgOSM Flex runs for various region sizes.
 The server used to host these tests has 8 vCPU and 64 GB RAM to match the target server size [outlined in the osm2pgsql manual](https://osm2pgsql.org/doc/manual.html#preparing-the-database).